bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 calendar: kotlin
 post_year: 2019
 post_day: 12
-title: WIP - Making games with Kotlin!
+title: Making games with Kotlin!
 authors:
   - Vegard Veiset
 ---
 Who doesn’t love flashy fun things!
-[LibGDX](https://libgdx.badlogicgames.com) is a library that makes it easy and fun to work with graphics in Java. ...more about LibGDX...
+[LibGDX](https://libgdx.badlogicgames.com) is a framework that makes it easy and fun to work with graphics in Java.
+LibGDX is a framework that makes it possible to use the same code base for multiple platforms such as mobile, html and desktop.
+It comes with OpenGL bindings, a high level graphics API, audio, input handling and much more.

 But what about Kotlin, how does LibGDX work with Kotlin and how can we use it?